tomaz/zx-next-dev-guide/readme.md

 - Add sample project for interrupts
 - ~Split LaTeX source into multiple files, one per chapter with `include` (or `includeonly` for quicker compiling when working on individual chapters)~

+Also one bigger thing: I'd prefer to have the book in smaller physical size, something between A5 and A4.
+It would get more pages, but would fit better in hand and on the shelf.
+Most of the content would hopefully flow nicely, however some will be problematic (instructions at a glance come to mind).
+Maybe Royal or Crown Quarto - though I don't think either is available as coil bound variant (and this type of book would benefit a lot from such binding).
+Also need to check if more pages will affect the price...

 # License

 ZX Spectrum Next Developer Guide and companion source code are available under GNU license, please see the end of PDF document for full licence info!